 For more information on the health benefits of Green teas, take a look at our article on Tea Health benefit.

 How to make Chun Mee

-Lu Shan Yun Wu should brewed in water around 194 ºF (90 ºC) for less than 30 seconds.
+Lu Shan Yun Wu should brew in the water around 194 ºF (90 ºC) for less than 30 seconds.
 A longer time will give the tea a bitter taste.
-It can be infused 7 or 8 times.
+It can 7 or 8 times.

 For more information on some of the skills and arts of brewing tea, check out our article on How To Make Lu Shan Yun Wu Green Tea.

 Where is our Lu Shan Yun Wu green tea produced

 The source of tea is from the traditional birthplace of this tea, high in mountains of Jiangxi province.
 This amazingly beautiful area is a mix of high rugged mountains and dense forests, with the cold temperatures and perpetually dark conditions ideal for growing the delicate buds and leaves.